Shotbow/fudawiki-files/hanafuda/games/sakura.md

 Once captured, keep the Gaji with the card it was paired with.
 At the end of the round, if any other cards of the paired card's suit are present on the field, they are automatically captured by the player who used the Gaji.

 However, the Gaji cannot be used to capture a card that would complete another player's *hiki*.
 In this circumstance, the owner of the *hiki* must announce it when the Gaji's user tries to capture one of the *hiki* cards.
 The player of the Gaji must then target a different card, or simply leave the Gaji on the field.

+> In some variants of the game, if the Gaji is dealt to the field at the beginning of the round, then it is simply discarded.
+{.is-info}

 # End of Round and Scoring
 The round ends once all players run out of cards **and** the draw pile has been exhausted; the existence of the *hiki* rule means that these events may not be simultaneous.